NBISweden/fega-sweden-helpdesk-generate-files/README.md

 Output files will be stored in a folder named `output/`.

-If you want to generate for example 20 files, you can enter the following
+To generate let say 20 files, you could enter the following
 command:

 ```
 snakemake -c 1 --config numFiles=20
 ```

-You can also provide a custom prefix to be used in filenames and sequence identifiers:
+A timestamp will be prefixed to the resulting file names and sequence identifiers by default.
+If you wishm you can provide a custom prefix instead:

 ```
 snakemake -c 1 --config prefix="submission1_" numFiles=20